DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Ahead on our path are ruins, which became a nest of spirits.
 I suggest taking a detour!"

-[I was going to contact you about it.] _TL TODO:_ A bit unclear phrase `その連絡をしようとしていたところだ`
+[I was about to contact you about it.]

 He couldn't sense any worry in Jeanne's voice.

-[We're receiving directions on the course to our destination from a signal corps of Yurun Resistance.
+[We're receiving directions on the course to our destination from a radio corps of Yurun Resistance.
 And we're told to head straight ahead as it is.]

 "Then..."

 [There is indeed the nest of spirits among that group of building.
-However no longer there can be found any spirits.
+However there are no signs of spirits themselves.
 It would seem that about two years ago they moved to a another place.]

 _TL TODO:_ Second sentence refer to spirits as `肝心の聖霊族` and it is unclear how to interpret `肝心の`